Soundstages and Control Rooms

 WSIU Electronic Field Production

-Three high definition Sony CineAlta XDCamEX camcorders (PMW-350) are the highlight of our field production area.
+Two high definition Sony CineAlta XDCamEX camcorders (PMW-350) are the highlight of our field production area.
 Two camcorders are fitted with standard ENG type lens, the other is fitted with a high-quality wide-angle lens.
+One Canon XF405 4K UHD 60P Camcorder.
 Rounding out our HD camera selection is a Sony XDCamHD PDW-350 camcorder and a HDW-900 Sony HDCam camcorder.
 Camera top monitoring is available via SmallHD DP6 units.
 Zylight sunguns to attach to the cameras are also available, and allow the operator to infinitely adjust the intensity and color temperature of the light.
-Each camcorder unit is fitted with built-in wireless microphone receivers, and can be used with any of six transmitters (four lavalier and two hand-held) A complement of three standard definition Sony DVCam camcorders are also available for productions that do not require a high-definition deliverable.
+Each camcorder unit is fitted with built-in wireless microphone receivers, and can be used with any of six transmitters (four lavalier and two hand-held).
 Lighting equipment includes Tungsten and HMI packages, gel frames, c-stands, flags, scrims, and diffusion flys.
 Additional equipment includes a variety of batteries, fast chargers, tripods, and monitors (both HD and standard definition).

 Television Studio A